mitodl/rabbitmq-formula/README.rst

 rabbitmq
 ========

-SaltStack formula for RabbitMQ servers and clusters.
+SaltStack formula for deploying and managing RabbitMQ

 .. note::